averageflamethrowerguy/cs69/simple_shapes/README.md

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.
-- colcon -- used for building the application.

 ## Configuration
 The number of sides, side length, and rotation direction are all determined by the launch file